View and filter for spans within a trace 🔗

 Use the filters in Traces view to find a trace of interest.

-When you select multiple tag values within a single tag name, the search applies Boolean
+When you select multiple tag values within a single tag name, the filter applies Boolean

 Show spans in context 🔗

-When searching for a span, select the Matches Only toggle to show only spans matching your filter criteria.
-Then, once you’ve found a span or spans you’re interested in, turn the Matches Only toggle back off to show the spans in context.
+When filtering for a span, select the Matches Only switch to show only spans matching your filter criteria.
+Then, once you’ve found a span or spans you’re interested in, turn the Matches Only switch back off to show the spans in context.

-This way, span search helps you narrow down the spans of a large trace to find the exact span you’re interested in, while still retaining visibility of that span’s before-and-after context and dependencies.
+This way, span filtering helps you narrow down the spans of a large trace to find the exact span you’re interested in, while still retaining visibility of that span’s before-and-after context and dependencies.

 Trace waterfall reference 🔗